Hydrospheredata/mist/README.md

 mist.mqtt.host = "192.168.10.33"
 mist.mqtt.port = 1883
 # mist listens this topic for incoming requests
-mist.mqtt.subscribeTopic = "foo"
+mist.mqtt.subscribe-topic = "foo"
 # mist answers in this topic with the results
-mist.mqtt.publishTopic = "foo"
+mist.mqtt.publish-topic = "foo"

 # recovery job (off by default)
 mist.recovery.on = false